LibCMaker/LibCMaker/README.md

 Note: wxWidgets is tested only on Linux and on Windows.

-Issues: the shared Windows build for FontConfig is not released.
+Issues: the shared Windows build for AGG is not released.

  Library   | Status   | Built with dependencies